John The Ripper

 Custom Rules

-Custom rules are defined in the
+Custom rules allow you to exploit this predictability.
+These rules are defined in the

 john.conf

-file, usually located in/etc/john/john.conf
+file (usually located in/etc/john/john.conf

-)The full syntax of the custom rules language can be found in the Wiki of the tool.
+).The full syntax of the custom rules language can be found in the Wiki of the tool.

 Az